asrampasso/academic_website/content/research/teach-courses/index.md

 title: "Professional Affiliations"

-summary: Please, click here to access mroe information about my professional affiliations.
+summary: Please, click here to access more information about my professional affiliations.

 image:
   caption: Augusto Santos Rampasso contemplating the view of West Maui from the East Maui Volcano.